-- 3.1.
-As data controllers, all Schools are subject to the General Data Protection Regulation (GDPR) and Data Protection Act 2018 ("Data Protection Legislation").
+3.1 As data controllers, all schools/academies are subject to the Data Protection Act 2018 and the General Data Protection Regulation [GDPR] 2018.
 In addition, teachers owe a common law duty of care to safeguard the welfare of their pupils.
-This duty is acknowledged in the provisions governing disclosure of information about pupils. - 3.2.
-Adults may have access to special category personal data about pupils and their families, which must be kept confidential at all times and only shared when legally permissible to do so and in the interests of the child.
-Records should only be shared with those who have a legitimate professional need to see them.
-In circumstances where special category personal data needs to be shared, the Data Protection Legislation contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent.
-In such cases, adults have a duty to pass the information on without delay to those with designated safeguarding responsibilities.
-See paragraph 18 below. - 3.3.
-Confidential or personal information about a pupil or their family must never be disclosed to anyone other than on a need to know basis and advice should be sought prior to disclosure to ensure such disclosure is in accordance with the Data Protection Legislation, The Education (Pupil Information) Regulations 2005 (Maintained Schools), and the School's Privacy Notices.
+This duty is acknowledged in the provisions governing disclosure of information about pupils.

+- 3.2 Adults may have access to confidential information about pupils in order to undertake their responsibilities.
+In some circumstances the information may be sensitive data and/or confidential.
+Confidential or personal information about a pupil or her/his family must never be disclosed to anyone other than on a need to know basis and advice should be sought prior to disclosure to ensure such disclosure is in accordance with the Data Protection Act 2018, The Education (Pupil Information) Regulations 2005 (maintained schools), The ICO 'Guide to Data Protection' and the ICO guide on 'How to Disclose Information Safely'.
 In circumstances where the pupil's identity does not need to be disclosed the information should be used anonymously.
-The information must never be used to intimidate, humiliate, or embarrass the pupil.
-The information must never be used by anyone for their own or others advantage (including that of partners, friends relatives or other organisations).

-3.4.
-Confidential information about pupils must be held securely.
+Information must never be used to intimidate, humiliate, or embarrass the pupil.
+Information must never be used by anyone for their own or others advantage (including that of partners, friends, relatives or other organisations). - 3.3 There are some circumstances in which an Adult may be expected to share information about a pupil, for example when abuse is alleged or suspected.
+In such cases, Adults have a duty to pass information on without delay to those with designated safeguarding responsibilities.
+See paragraph 19 below. - 3.4 Confidential information about pupils must be held securely.
 Confidential information about pupils must not be held off the School site other than on security protected School equipment.
-The information must only be stored for the length of time necessary to discharge the task for which it is required.

-- 3.5.
-If a pupil or parent/carer makes a disclosure regarding abuse or neglect, the adult must follow the School's procedures and the guidance as set out in 'Keeping Children Safe in Education' DfE.
-Confidentiality must not be promised to the pupil or parent/carer, however, reassurance should be given that the information will be treated sensitively. - 3.6.
-If an adult is in any doubt about the storage or sharing of information they must seek guidance from the Designated Safeguarding Lead.
+Information must only be stored for the length of time necessary to discharge the task for which it is required. - 3.5 If a pupil or parent/carer makes a disclosure regarding abuse or neglect, the Adult must follow the School's procedures and the guidance as set out in Keeping Children Safe in Education DfE.
+Confidentiality must not be promised to the pupil or parent/carer however reassurance should be given that the information will be treated sensitively. - 3.6 If an Adult is in any doubt about the storage or sharing of information s/he must seek guidance from the Designated Safeguarding Lead.
 Any media or legal enquiries must be passed to senior management.

-4. Propriety, Behaviour and Appearance
+4 Propriety, Behaviour and Appearance